4ever2/au-fsv22/README.md

 ## FAQ
 ### What is included in the Docker image?
-The Docker image used for the devcontainer is built using the [Dockerfile](Dockerfile) in this repository, which is based on the [coqorg/coq:8.15.2-ocaml-4.14.0-flambda](https://hub.docker.com/layers/coq/coqorg/coq/8.15.2-ocaml-4.14.0-flambda/images/sha256-5bf48009faa80a0cdab45b77d5e3dcbd5ab80358e9a8923371a5959fc821f3df?context=explore) image.
-This image includes:
+The Docker image used for the devcontainer is built using the [Dockerfile](Dockerfile) in this repository and hosted on Docker Hub.
+It is based on the [coqorg/coq:8.15.2-ocaml-4.14.0-flambda](https://hub.docker.com/layers/coq/coqorg/coq/8.15.2-ocaml-4.14.0-flambda/images/sha256-5bf48009faa80a0cdab45b77d5e3dcbd5ab80358e9a8923371a5959fc821f3df?context=explore) image, which includes the following:
 * Debian 11 Slim
 * opam 2.1.2
 * OCaml 4.14.0